-Taking its cues from the history of Haacke’s incisive institutional critique, the symposium’s first panel of artists, activists, and cultural leaders will consider the following questions: Can artists effect change with work that examines the institutions that house or support them?
+Taking its cues from the history of Haacke’s incisive institutional critique, the symposium’s first panel will invite Alexander Alberro, Virginia Bloedel Wright Professor of Art History at Barnard College; artist Andrea Fraser; Deana Haggag, President of United States Artists; and Massimiliano Gioni, Edlis Neeson Artistic Director of the New Museum, to consider the following questions: Can artists effect change with work that examines the institutions that house or support them?
 How might a museum be ethically funded?
 What does it mean for artists and institutions to be accountable—for whom, to what end, and why?

 12 PM and 12:45 PM

-The New Museum’s Teaching Fellows will lead small group tours of “Hans Haacke: All Connected” for symposium participants, encouraging close looking and sustained discussion of the connections between Haacke’s work and issues that the panel conversations engage.
+The New Museum’s Teaching Fellows and trained docents will lead small group tours of “Hans Haacke: All Connected” for symposium participants, encouraging close looking and sustained discussion of the connections between Haacke’s work and issues that the panel conversations engage.

-Brian Wallis, curator of the 1986 New Museum exhibition “Hans Haacke: Unfinished Business,” will deliver a keynote address.
+Artist Hans Haacke will be in conversation with Brian Wallis, currently of the Walther Collection in Neu-Ulm, Germany, and curator of the 1986 New Museum exhibition “Hans Haacke: Unfinished Business.”

 Panel 2: What Must Be Done: Ecological Systems and Climate Change